Feature #1039

 These values can then be passed to the GCTAEvents as energy boundaries which are then considered in ctlike.

-#22 Updated by Knödlseder Jürgen over 9 years ago
+#22 Updated by Knödlseder Jürgen about 10 years ago

 I think that logically this information is part of the response (and specifically the effective area) hence I would also put it there.
 We then just need to make sure that the information is accessible in ctlike.
 I see no principal problem, but it may be that some method needs to be added.

-#23 Updated by Mayer Michael over 9 years ago
+#23 Updated by Mayer Michael about 10 years ago

 I think the question we need to discuss is whether we want the energy threshold to be applied on the fly (while reading the events and irfs).